Harsharameshwar/MySQL-Mini-Project-Cricket-Database/README.md

 - MySQL Database must be maintained

-- For more details on MySQL Database refer the report
+- For more details on MySQL Database refer the report in Files directory